 First as an employee and then under contract, Ron Smith launches Used Car Dealer, a monthly magazine owned by the National Independent Automobile Dealers Association.
 UCD focuses on the business dealings of NIADA members.
 Ron handles UCD until NIADA takes it in house.

 Ron, who has always had an entrepreneurial spirit, opens his own public relations agency, Smith & Associates.
 The agency, now S&A Communications, remains vital today as the longest continuously operating PR firm in North Carolina.

 Ron establishes Cherokee Publishing Company (later Cherokee Media Group) to publish his own bi-monthly magazine, Used Car Merchandising, about the used car operations of franchise dealers.
 UCM is the first national, non-association publication in the industry.

-Used Car Merchandising becomes Auto Remarketing, a title that is more industry inclusive.
+Used Car Merchandising becomes Auto Remarketing, a title that is more industry focused to cover fully the retail and wholesale used car industry.
 The publication moves from bi-monthly to monthly.

 Bill Zadeits joins the company as an advertising sales account executive.
 He is now President and Group Publisher of Cherokee Media Group and an owner/principle of the company.